tc39/proposal-canonical-tz/README.md

 ## Status

 This proposal is currently [Stage 1](https://github.com/tc39/proposals/blob/main/stage-1-proposals.md) following the [TC39 process](https://tc39.es/process-document/).

-Its champions are planning to ask to advance to [Stage 2](https://github.com/tc39/proposals#stage-2) in the upcoming May 2023 TC39 plenary meeting.
+Here are [Slides](https://docs.google.com/presentation/d/13vW8JxkbzyzGubT5ZkqUIxtpOQGNSUlguVwgcrbitog/) for the upcoming May 2023 TC39 plenary meeting where this proposal's champions will be asking to advance this proposal to [Stage 2](https://github.com/tc39/proposals#stage-2).

 Here are [Slides](https://docs.google.com/presentation/d/13vW8JxkbzyzGubT5ZkqUIxtpOQGNSUlguVwgcrbitog/) from the March 2023 TC39 plenary meeting where this proposal advanced to Stage 1.

+This proposal's specification is "stacked" on top of the [Temporal proposal](https://github.com/tc39/proposal-temporal).
+This means that this proposal builds on Temporal features, notably the [`Temporal.TimeZone`](https://tc39.es/proposal-temporal/docs/timezone.html) built-in object.

+## Specification

+The specification text for this proposal can be found at https://tc39.es/proposal-canonical-tz.

-Because this proposal is "stacked" on top of the Temporal proposal, its repo is temporarily built on top of a clone of the [`proposal-temporal`](https://github.com/tc39/proposal-temporal) repo.
+Currently this spec text is stacked on top of an editorial PR ([tc39/proposal-temporal#2573](https://github.com/tc39/proposal-temporal/pull/2573)) to the Temporal proposal.
-As this proposal progresses and spec text and a polyfill are added, its repo will be cleaned up for easier review.
-In the meantime, please ignore everything in this repo other than this README.
+This PR is expected to be merged soon.

 ## Champions